nimaid/python-etautil/README_pypi.md

 # ETA Utility
-### A simple abstraction for computing and formatting time estimates.
+### A library of tools for tracking, computing, and formatting time estimates.

 ## Basic Usage